 Strictly, then, a term such as ‘three-year anniversary’ is not quite right; after all, you’d never describe such a date as the ‘three-year date’.
 Just go with ‘third anniversary’ – it’s sharp and simple and correct.

 Now then.
-From this tiny mistake to reach our next one on the error map requires a leap so athletic you may like to warm up beforehand to spare yourself a groin-related mishap.
-You will be required to hurdle a sign reading ‘The Earth is Flat’ and you will land in a place called Wrongville, the administrative capital of Cockup County, where you will encounter expressions in the local dialect such as – take a deep breath, it could be your last so you’ll be wanting a big one – “six-month anniversary”.
+From this tiny mistake to reach our next one on the error map requires a leap so athletic you may like to warm up beforehand to spare yourself a groin-related injury.
+Here it is.

 Allow me to put this on record before the convulsions take hold: I can’t remember a single incidence of such an error among my students.
-Perhaps I’m drunk on some self-satisfied anniversary high, but I refuse to believe aspiring writers would ever do such a thing.
-Though if you have made this mistake, or do make it, I refuse to blame you or roll my eyes at you, because it’s so frighteningly common it would be easy to suppose it’s acceptable.
+Perhaps I’m drunk on some anniversary fever, but I refuse to believe aspiring writers would ever do such a thing.
+Though if you have made this mistake, or do make it, I refuse to blame you or roll my eyes at you, because it’s so common it would be easy to suppose it’s acceptable.
 Google it and you’ll see too many examples, among them efforts from the Guardian and BBC, both of whom should know better.
-Let’s point at them, while we all feel smugly superior for a bit.
+Let’s point at them, while we all feel smug for a bit.

 You’ve been with me a while, I credit you with wisdom, and you won’t need me to explain why six-month anniversaries, by definition, cannot exist.
 We should allow them only in speech, from the mouths of giggly courting couples alone, provided they are sixteen-year-olds or under, and for whom a ‘sixth mensiversary’ (no, I’m not expecting it to catch on either) is probably a significant milestone.